last update:

 Salt production in Halle, 1670

 Halle sits atop a geological fault that allows springs with brine (water with high salt concentrations) to reach the surface.
 Kiechel wrote that he saw a well that was used for salt production.
 Four such wells were at the Hallmarkt in the city’s centre: the Deutsche Born, Gutjahrbrunnen, Hackeborn and the Meteritzbrunnen.
-Workers poured the brine from the wells into large pans and boiled it until the water evaporated and the salt crystals remained.
-In a treatise about salt production in Halle from 1670, the author Friedrich Hohndorff mentions that salt was produced in 112 houses around the Hallmarkt.
-The area around the Hallmarkt had its own jurisdiction and administration.4
+Workers poured the brine from the wells into large pans and boiled it until the water evaporated, leaving salt crystals.
+In a 1670 treatise on salt production in Halle, the author, Friedrich Hohndorff, mentions that salt was produced in 112 houses around the Hallmarkt.
+The area around the Hallmarkt had its own jurisdiction and administration.3

 Samuel Kiechel spent only one night in Halle.
 On 13 June, our traveller returned to Leipzig.
 He stayed there two days to look for companions before leaving for Wittenberg.